 There are known convertible top issues.

-A problem can occur with a vibrating expansion valve in the AC system which causes a whistling noise from the passengers vent.
-Replacing the expansion valve with an updated valve from Honda should repair this problem.
+A problem can occur with a vibrating expansion valve in the AC system and cause a whistling noise from the passengers vent.
+Replacing the expansion valve with an updated valve from Honda will repair this problem.

 Honda S2000 Reviews

 Truly an awesome car. its at its simplest form of a convertible sports car. its nimble, quick, reliable and is good looking.
 Lowered it with 9 inch wide wheels.

 2008 Honda S2000 CR Rear tires pretty much go every 10,000 miles even when driving calmly the whole time.
 The exhaust is not loud at all; in fact, under heavy acceleration, the driver notices engine noise more than exhaust note.
 The 6-speed manual transmission has to be the greatest shifter put in a production car, south of supercar territory.
 The cupholders are pretty much useless.
 I just use...

 Ours has 18,000 miles.
 Rear tires will need replacing within the next 5000 miles, or less.
 On cold days with top down, there is a special heater blower setting to keep the passengers toasty.
 An excellent car.
 Cup holders don't hold the cup.
 It can fall over, literally, when you accelerate.
 Also, two cups don't fit unless they are very, very slim.
 Other than that, it cannot be improved. ...